spotlightpa/poor-richard/content/news/2024-01-23-SPLDATALOSS.md

 <a href="https://www.spotlightpa.org/"><em>Spotlight PA</em></a><em> is an independent, nonpartisan, and nonprofit newsroom producing investigative and public-service journalism that holds power to account and drives positive change in Pennsylvania. </em><a href="https://www.spotlightpa.org/newsletters"><em>Sign up for our free newsletters</em></a><em>.</em>

-<em><b>Update, Jan.
-24: <a href="https://www.spotlightpa.org/news/2024/01/pennsylvania-state-police-evidence-records-deleted-recovery-josh-shapiro-office-of-administration/">Some deleted Pa. crime lab records ‘no longer accessible,’ according to State Police official.</a><em><b>
+<em>Update, Jan.
+24: </em><a href="https://www.spotlightpa.org/news/2024/01/pennsylvania-state-police-evidence-records-deleted-recovery-josh-shapiro-office-of-administration/"><em>Some deleted Pa. crime lab records ‘no longer accessible,’ according to State Police official.</em></a>

 HARRISBURG — Thousands of records, including evidence logs from the Pennsylvania State Police’s crime labs, were accidentally deleted from state servers at the start of the year — the result of “human error,” Gov. Josh Shapiro’s administration said.